Arborg, Manitoba: History

+The picturesque setting along the Icelandic River was first discovered by settlers of New Iceland when they arrived in the area in 1878.
+Settlers had landed at the community of Icelandic River which is now known as Riverton, Manitoba, and they saw the agricultural potential of the inland meadows.
+Unfortunately, New Iceland was hit with a series of setbacks, including a smallpox outbreak in 1880 which prevented the area's development at the time.

+The first settlers near Arborg were the three Borgfjord brothers, Gudmundur, Thorsteinn and Jon who arrived in 1890.
+It was not until the summer of 1900 when Iceland settlers from North Dakota arrived and began to the settle the area en masse.
+Land in North Dakota had become expensive and scarce and thus these Icelandic pioneer searched for cheaper and available land.
+They travelled from Winnipeg to Hnausa by boat and then travelled along the muddy Geysir Road to current site of the town.
+The Geysir Road would later become the current Highway 68 and in those early days they applied for government support to help clear and maintain the road.
+The settlers also applied to the government for postal services and 1902 they were granted one.
+The first postal office was called Ardal (Icelandic Árdalur, meaning "River Valley" and named after the first postmaster Stefan Petur Gudmundsson.
+More Icelandic settlers arrived at the town in 1902-03 when settlers who were flooded out of their properties north of Riverton came in search of better land.
+In these early years, the community grew building roads, schools, churches, and community halls.
+Drainage projects were built in order to allow the new agricultural fields to dry and produce large crops of wheat.

-The picturesque setting along the Icelandic River was first settled in the late 19th century.
-Its first postal address was Ardal (Icelandic Árdalur, meaning "River Valley"), but in 1910 when the Canadian Pacific Railway reached the settlement, the name was changed to Arborg (Árborg, meaning "River Town").
-The original railway station from 1910 still stands and is today recognized as a heritage site.
-The building has been converted into a public library.
+The greatest growth and change for Arborg came in 1910 when the Canadian Pacific Railway reached the settlement.
+Sigtryggur Jonasson was the area's representative in the Manitoba Legislature and had long lobbied to have the northern line built into the community.
+The name was changed to Arborg (Árborg, meaning 'River Town').
+The original railway station from 1910 still stands and is today a municipally recognized heritage site.
+The building has now been converted into a public library.

 Icelanders established homesteads to the east, west, north, and south of the village, and by 1908 the first Polish and Ukrainian settlers had arrived in the area.
 The coming of the railroad brought large numbers of Ukrainians who settled throughout the district along with groups from other European countries.
 This mixture gave Arborg a rich cultural diversity and its own distinct character.
-The many different churches, the ethnic foods and the social activities are all evidence of the cultural complexity of the town.

 Today, Arborg serves as a regional business hub for the Municipality of Bifrost-Riverton which is home to grain farming, cattle ranches, and numerous manufacturing companies.
 Arborg offers government services, financial services, retail, construction supplies, and agricultural implements.